AAstroPhysiCS/JRemoteControl/README.md

 This program allows you to capture your victim's camera, desktop, microphone and allows you to control his/her PC.
 Written in Java, used API:

+1. JavaFX
-1. OpenCV for Java (Use: Camera Capture and Video Capture)
+2. OpenCV for Java (Use: Camera Capture and Video Capture)

 ## How to use?